Find Grad Schools

 315 Yearly Graduations

 University of Southern California is the 5th most popular school in the nation for students seeking a doctor's degree in education.
 Each year, around 46,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $60,446 per year, while in-state graduate students, on average, pay $60,446 per year.
-For the 2020-2021 academic year, 315 doctor's degrees were handed out to education majors at USC.
-Around 49% of these students were from an underrepresented racial-ethnic group, and 60% were women.
+The average in-state tuition for full-time undergraduates is $63,468 per year, while in-state graduate students, on average, pay $63,468 per year.
+During the most recent year for which we have data, 315 people received their doctor's degree in education from USC.
+About 64% of this group were women, and 53% were students from an underrepresented racial-ethnic group.

 #6